hucker/ten8t/README.md

 &nbsp;&nbsp;
 ![Downloads](https://img.shields.io/pypi/dm/ten8t)

-`Ten8t` (pronounced "ten-eighty") is a versatile framework for managing observability and rule-based checks across files, folders, APIs, spreadsheets, and entire projects.
-Drawing inspiration from tools like `pytest`, `Ten8t` makes simple tasks effortless while providing the flexibility to tackle more complex scenarios when needed.
-By allowing you to write reusable, declarative rules, `Ten8t` empowers you to monitor and validate systems with ease—whether it’s a quick check of a file’s existence or enforcing hundreds of granular rules for system health and data integrity.
+`Ten8t` (pronounced "ten-eighty") is a framework for managing observability and rule-based checks across files, folders, APIs, spreadsheets, and projects.
+Drawing inspiration from tools like `pytest`, `Ten8t` makes many simple tasks easy while providing the flexibility to tackle more complex scenarios when needed.
+By allowing you to write reusable, declarative rules, `Ten8t` lets you to monitor and validate systems with ease—whether it’s a quick check of a file’s existence or enforcing hundreds of granular rules for system health and data integrity.

-`Ten8t` can be thought of as a "linter" for your infrastructure where you write the rules required.
+`Ten8t` can be thought of as a "linter" for your infrastructure many "standard" rules are available out of the box, but it is easy to write python code to verify anything you like.
 It enables you to define customized pass/fail checks and organize them using tags, attributes, and phases for fine-grained control.
 With support for lightweight setup and scalability, `Ten8t` excels in both small projects and large, complex systems.
 Its intuitive tooling ensures that basic tests are easy to write, while its extensibility and scoring options allow you to incorporate sophisticated validations as your needs grow.

 ## Overview

-`Ten8t` is a flexible framework designed to simplify the process of monitoring and validating files, folders, projects, and systems.
-Inspired by tools like `pylint`, which identifies problems in code, `Ten8t` extends this concept to a broader range of workflows and infrastructure.
-It allows users to easily write and manage system checks in a declarative style, similar to `pytest`.
-By writing simple "check" functions, you can automate your testing suite to generate detailed results in formats such as JSON—ready for integration into APIs, dashboards, or other systems.
+`Ten8t` is like `pytest` or `lint` for infrastructure, files systems, file contents and any code you would like to write to verify something of interest to you.
+It is VERY easy to get started but can scale to support very large sytems.

 Unlike traditional linters that focus on syntax or structure in programming languages, `Ten8t` serves as a "linter" for your infrastructure.
 It ensures that complex systems comply with a set of rules by running granular pass/fail